g-dev-net/HSOS-Programmierprojekt/src/algorithms/greedy.md

 ## Overview

-The `greedy.js` module implements both standard Greedy and Epsilon-Greedy Algorithms for Multi-Armed Bandit (MAB) problems, supporting both Bernoulli and Gaussian bandit types.
-This implementation uses a Vue.js store-based architecture with Pinia for state management, eliminating the need for parameter passing and providing a reactive, centralized data management approach.
+The `greedy.ts` module implements both standard Greedy and Epsilon-Greedy Algorithms for Multi-Armed Bandit (MAB) problems, supporting both Bernoulli and Gaussian bandit types.
+This TypeScript implementation uses a Vue.js store-based architecture with Pinia for state management.

 ## Architecture